Peoria Workers' Compensation Attorney

 - Contact with a piece of equipment or object

 - Car, truck or heavy equipment collision

 The leading industries involving Illinois worker's compensation benefits happened in various occupations for the government, manufacturing, natural mining and resources, construction, and services.

 Our Dedication to the Needs of Injured Workers in Peoria

 Contact us now to arrange a free consultation with one of our award-winning Peoria workers compensation attorneys to learn more about your rights and how we can help.
-We promise never to require a fee for our services unless we are able to recover damages on your behalf.
+In addition to providing free initial consultation, our personal injury attorneys promise never to require a fee for our services unless we can recover damages on your behalf.